Writing and Publishing Instructions

 This is the official guide to writing and publishing with Arbitror.
 This guide will be continuously updated, so be sure to check back from time to time.

 - Prior to writing your piece, be sure to approve your topic with one of the editors.
-They currently are Julian, Drake, Hannah, and Sophia.
+They currently are Drake, Hannah, and Sophia.
 Be sure to check the Contributor Biographies page for an updated list of editors.
 This helps us to coordinate who is writing about what and to increase viewership.

 - If you cite anything, please use ONLY hyperlinks to source your online material.
 If your sources are in print format, use MLA format--unfortunately, Squarespace doesn't have foot or end notes.
 Here's an example that uses both hyperlinks and print sources.
 Pro tip: use citations sparingly.
 Only include a citation if you use an explicit statistic, date, or quote from another piece.
+We trust you know what you're talking about, and so do our readers.

 - Add a disclaimer at the bottom of your article.
 The official article disclaimer is "The views reflected in this piece do not reflect the views of other Arbitror contributors or of Arbitror itself."